gardener/gardener/docs/usage/projects.md

 # Projects

-The Gardener API server supports a cluster-scoped `Project` resource which is used to group usage of Gardener.
+The Gardener API server supports a cluster-scoped `Project` resource which is used for data isolation between individual Gardener consumers.
 For example, each development team has its own project to manage its own shoot clusters.

 Each `Project` is backed by a Kubernetes `Namespace` that contains the actual related Kubernetes resources like `Secret`s or `Shoot`s.